How can standing desks help you at work?

 Prolonged static postures can lead to all kinds of musculoskeletal (MSK) issues.
 Sitting for multiple hours a day can lead to weak core muscles from slouching, resulting in possible strain on the spine, especially the low back.
 Additionally, computer desk work for long hours without changing your posture can lead to hunched shoulders and neck pain from leaning your head forward.

-How to improve your posture?
+How to improve your posture with a sit-stand desk?

 It is never too late to improve your posture.
 The best posture is a changing posture – movement is medicine.
 You may even find some relief in symptoms and prevent future injuries by working on strengthening your core muscles, as well as your low back and neck/upper back.
 Creating body awareness through exercises can be very helpful with improving posture and finding a balance between sitting and standing at work that works best for you.